 “My wife and I both wanted to have children.
 As a gay couple, our options were limited.
 She wanted a little girl she could show how to bake her famous chocolate mousse cake.
-I just wanted a child to love.
+I just wanted a child to love, but didn’t want to carry.
 After a lot of research and tears, we learned about surrogacy.
 Although it took time, we eventually found the surrogate we needed to have a child of our own.

 About 4.3 percent of all adults living in the United States are in the LGBTQ community.
 These individuals have identified as gay, transgender, bisexual or lesbian.
 According to this percentage, over 10.7 million LGBTQ adults are residing in the United States.
 Approximately 1.4 million of these individuals identified as transgender and 50 percent of the community as bisexual.

-Just like any other parent, a gay couple can be single, married, divorced, separated or cohabitating.
+Just like any other parent.
+An LGBTQ person can be single, married, divorced, separated or co-habitating.
 Some families are blended or intact with children living in two separate households.
-Many LGBTQ couples are able to have a family due to same-sex adoption.
+Many LGBTQ couples are able to have a family due to assisted reproduction and adoption.

-According to the Gallup Poll conducted in 2015, there were an additional 1.2 million LGBTQ adults in the United States in a committed, unmarried same-sex relationship.
-Since this poll took place before gay marriages were legal in our country, there is a good possibility some of these couples are now married.
+According to a Gallup Poll conducted in 2015, there were an additional 1.2 million LGBTQ adults in the United States in a committed, unmarried same-sex relationship.
+Since this poll took place before gay marriage was legalized in the United States, there is a good possibility some of these couples are now married.

-There are currently between two and 3.7 million children below the age of 18 living in the United States with a gay parent.
+There are currently between two and 3.7 million children below the age of 18 living in the United States with a lesbian, gay, bisexual, transgender, or queer parent.
 Roughly 200,000 of these children are being raised by two parents of the same sex.
-The chance of these couples having gay kids is no greater than that of a couple consisting of a man and a woman.
-Many of these kids are being raised by a couple with a bisexual or LGBTQ parent.

-Of all LGBTQ adults below the age of 50 living with a partner, spouse or alone, 20 percent of the men and 48 percent of the women are raising a child below the age of 18.
+Of all LGBTQ adults below the age of 50, 20 percent of the men and 48 percent of the women are raising a child under the age of 18.

-There are certain LGBTQ ethnic minorities and races more likely to have or raise children than others.
-Over one-third of all LQBTQ couples with kids are ethnic or racial minorities.
-Roughly 15 percent are Latino and 12 percent African American.
+Over one-third of all LGBTQ couples with kids are ethnic or racial minorities.
+Roughly 15 percent are Latino, and 12 percent of them are Black.

-Gay individuals and couples with children have a lower income than traditional couples.
-Unfortunately, the poverty levels are higher.
-Almost 24 percent of all kids raised by gay couples are living in poverty.
-Only 14 percent of different-sex couples with kids live in poverty.
+LGBTQ individuals and couples with children have a lower income than traditional parents.
+Almost 24 percent of all kids raised by LGBTQ couples are living in poverty compared to only 14 percent of cisgender, heterosexual couples with kids live in poverty.

-There are people still concerned gay parents raising kids will result in social stresses, a requirement for additional emotional support and gay kids.
-According to the recent research I have read, this is not true.
-Kids of lesbian and gay parents have the same emotional development as those raised by heterosexual parents.
-If you are or intend to raise a child as an LQBTQ couple, there are some facts you should know.
+There are people still concerned that having LGBTQ parents will result in social stressors, a requirement for additional emotional support, and kids struggling with their own identity.
+According to the recent research, this is not true.
+Kids of LGBTQ parents have the same emotional development as those raised by heterosexual parents.
+If you are raising, or intend to raise a child as an LGBTQ person, there are some facts you should know.

-• LGBTQ couples are no more likely to have gay kids than heterosexual couples
+• LGBTQ couples are no more likely to have homosexual kids than heterosexual couples

 • There are no differences regarding the gender identity of the children